35th anniversary of the People's Republic of China: Parade

 It also marked the debut appearance of the regular honor guard companies and the color guard of the Beijing Garrison Honor Guard Battalion, which are the first to be inspected and march past dignitaries.
-The parade saw just over 10,300 troops march through the square, which was followed by 42 mobile formations and 4 flypasts.
-A group of Peking University students raised a banner made out of bedsheets that read "Hello Xiaoping", to which a surprised Deng responded with a smile and wave.
+Some 10,370 officers and soldiers took part, organised into 42 ground divisions and four airborne echelons.
+A group of Peking University students raised a banner made from bedsheets reading "Hello Xiaoping" (小平您好; Xiǎopíng nín hǎo), to which Deng responded with a smile and a wave.
 In an interview with the People's Daily two days later, Defence Minister Zhang Aiping was quoted as saying "The people of the whole country and all the men and officers of the Army saw with their own eyes that the troop were much better equipped", referring to the military technology and armaments that were showcased. as it was the first to showcase Chinese made equipment.